SoftInstigate/restheart-website/docs/v0.9/get-up-and-running.md

 2014-11-24T15:42:54.389+0100 git version: 255f67a66f9603c59380b2a389e386910bbb52cb
 {% endhighlight %}

-> note: RESTHeart has been tested with mongodb version 2.4 and 2.6.
+RESTHeart has been tested with mongodb version 2.4 and 2.6.
+{: .bs-callout.bs-callout-info}

 ## Install RESTHeart
 {: .post}